MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

     Define value for property 'version':  1.0-SNAPSHOT: : 1.0
     ```

-5. Enter a Java adapter package name (the default is the `groupId`).
+5. Enter an adapter package name (the default is the `groupId`).
 For example:

     ```shell
     Define value for property 'package':  com.mycompany: : com.mypackage